Support The Moscow Times!

 The diplomat, identified as Edward Pryor Wilkes, was allegedly sent to Moscow to replace one of six British diplomats accused of spying in August, according to the FSB.

 The law enforcement agency claimed Wilkes “deliberately provided false information when obtaining a permit to enter our country, thus violating Russian law.”
-It also alleged that his activities showed “signs of intelligence and subversive work” threatening Russia’s security.
+It also alleged that his activities showed “signs of intelligence and subversive work” threatening national security.

-In response, the Russian Foreign Ministry revoked the diplomat’s accreditation and ordered him to leave the country within two weeks.
+Russia’s Foreign Ministry revoked the diplomat’s accreditation and ordered him to leave the country within two weeks.
 State media reported that Britain’s ambassador to Moscow was summoned over the allegations.

 The FSB identified Wilkes as the second secretary in the British Embassy’s political department and said he was assigned to Moscow through the U.K. Foreign Office’s Eastern Europe and Central Asia directorate.